-If there are no such $m$, we put $\dim^{KY}_{\operatorname{L}}\Xi \coloneq \infty$.
-Without specifying a name, this quantity apparently first appeared in the work P.~Constantin and C.~Foias \cite{ConstantinFoias1985} and, of course, it was motivated by the Kaplan-Yorke conjecture.
+If there is no such $m$, we set $\dim^{KY}_{\operatorname{L}}\Xi \coloneq \infty$.
+Without specifying a name, this quantity apparently first appeared in the work \cite{ConstantinFoias1985}, and, of course, it was motivated by the Kaplan--Yorke conjecture.

 \begin{remark} If $\mathbb{H} = \mathbb{R}^{n}$, then we have $\lambda_{m}(\Xi) = -\infty$ for $m > n$ by definition.
-In particular, even if $\lambda_{1}(\Xi) + \ldots + \lambda_{n}(\Xi) \geq 0$, \eqref{EQ: Kaplan-YorkeFormula} gives $\dim^{KY}_{\operatorname{L}}\Xi = n$. \end{remark}
+In particular, even if $\lambda_{1}(\Xi) + \cdots + \lambda_{n}(\Xi) \geq 0$, \eqref{EQ: Kaplan-YorkeFormula} gives $\dim^{KY}_{\operatorname{L}}\Xi = n$. \end{remark}